-And, of course, they will not only use full Scout gear but will apply everything learned during all these years of camping, which includes, apparently, looting a Home Depot and making weapons with PVC pipes, nails and lawn mowers.
-The obvious Scouts motto “Be Prepared” gains full force in here.
+And, of course, they will not only use full Scout gear but will apply everything learned during all these years of camping, which includes, apparently, looting a Home Depot and making weapons with PVC pipes, nails, and lawnmowers.
+The obvious Scouts motto “Be Prepared” is in full force in here.

 The tone of Scouts Guide to the Zombie Apocalypse is quite unstable.
 In a moment, there is a super noble scene between three friends who have been separated by the pressure of being popular.
 In another, there is a zombie with giant tits which is sexually attacked by one of the protagonists.

 That humor instability makes the viewer not connect much with the movie.
-That sensation of randomness (and not even a very edgy one) was the main reason why this movie wasn’t a box office hit, or a critical success or even a weird cult little film.
+That sensation of randomness (and not even a very edgy one) was the main reason why this movie wasn’t a box office hit, a critical success, or even a weird cult little film.

 Don’t get it twisted, though, it isn’t boring.
-The visual effects, the good chemistry between the characters, some good scenes, and its short duration makes it an enjoyable experience.
+The visual effects, the good chemistry between the characters, some good scenes, and its short duration make it an enjoyable experience.

 But by not committing to any of its sub-genres, the feeling that remains is that of a half-cooked tale.
 This is not a great high school comedy, nor is it a sexual coming-of-age story.
 As a splatter, it’s quite tamed.
 Should you watch Scouts Guide to the Zombie Apocalypse?
 This is a modest mix that could offer an OK Netflix evening viewing on a lazy evening, but not much else.
 Another film poster that is better than the viewing itself.
 Check out my zombie comedy list for better examples in the genre.